 Candidates for graduation must complete all degree requirements or be currently enrolled in all remaining credits that will complete degree requirements and satisfy all financial obligations in order to participate in commencement ceremonies.
 Academic and financial clearances must be obtained before academic attire is issued to the student.
-Participation in the commencement ceremonies does not mean the student has been awarded a degree.
-The degree is awarded in the semester when all degree requirements and conditions have been met, including the completion of all required paperwork.
+Information about commencement requirements can be found at the Office of the Registrar's website: